 Who Makes Them?

+There are several manufacturers.
 Some of the most popular are Unilock, Techo, and Belgard.
 Look for a dealer in your area.
 Some concrete pavers are available at home improvement stores.
 Most stone yards also carry concrete pavers.
 You can check with your local building supply store; there may be local companies that manufacture concrete pavers in your area.

 Why Use Concrete Pavers?